solliancenet/MCW-Migrate-Linux-OSS-DB-to-Azure/Hands-on lab/HOL step-by-step - Migrate and modernize case for Linux and OSS DB to Azure.md

 - Terra Firm Laboratories has a Hub and Spoke networking setup with Azure ExpressRoute connected to Azure
 - The PHP web applications have been migrated to Azure and are running in Azure Virtual Machines hosted within a Spoke VNet in Azure that is peered with the Hub VNet.
-- The MySQL database has been migrated to Azure Database for MySQL, and is integrated with the Spoke VNet in Azure that is peered with the Hub VNet and is accessible from the web application.
+- The MySQL database has been migrated to Azure Database for MySQL and is integrated with the Spoke VNet in Azure that is peered with the Hub VNet and is accessible from the web application.
 - Each application in Azure is contained within its own Subnet with Network Security Groups securing them accordingly.
 - Other components that may be setup up according to the client's security requirements are:
     - Azure Bastion for secure SSH access to Azure VMs